Offer ends in: 2h 7m 27s

 We'll also send other dog nutrition updates and advice.

-It is essential for owners to be careful with trimming the nails of the Rhodesian Ridgeback Labrador.
+It is essential for owners to be careful when trimming the nails of the Rhodesian Ridgeback Labrador.
 If owners cannot trust themselves with making clean cuts, they must seek the help of a professional groomer.
 Improper nail cutting can harm the hybrid dog.

 Here are the necessary grooming items you need to have in your kit for your Labrador Rhodesian Ridgeback mix: